jeffhandley/strickland/docs/inspiration.md

 When React was introduced, Flux was presented as a complementary design pattern.
 Many _Back to the Future_ themed libraries emerged as implementations of Flux.

-Principal Strickland was the rule-monger of Hill Valley High School in the _Back to the Future_ movies.
+Principal Strickland was the rule-monger of Hill Valley High School in the _Back to the Future_ movies. _RIP, [James Tolkan](https://en.wikipedia.org/wiki/James_Tolkan)_.

 A validation framework was needed that would integrate nicely with the React ecosystem.
 These ideas were combined and Strickland was born.
-Though v1.0.0 was not released until December 2017, initial work on Strickland began and the [strickland.io](https://strickland.io) domain was purchased in 2015, the same year that Marty visited in the future.
+Though v1.0.0 was not released until December 2017, initial work on Strickland began and the [strickland.io](https://www.strickland.io) domain was purchased in 2015, the same year that Marty visited in the future.